MicrosoftDocs/sdk-api/sdk-api-src/content/clfsw32/nf-clfsw32-writelogrestartarea.md

-#### - pOverlapped [in, out, optional]

-A pointer to an <a href="https://msdn.microsoft.com/5037f6b9-e316-483b-a8e2-b58d2587ebd9">OVERLAPPED</a> structure.

-This parameter can be <b>NULL</b> if an asynchronous operation is not used.

-#### - pcbWritten [out, optional]

-A pointer to a variable that receives the number of bytes that are  written when an operation completes.

 #### - plsnBase [in, optional]

 A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff541824">CLFS_LSN</a> structure that specifies the new base LSN of the log after successfully writing the restart area.